-All users putting on a headset cannot help but be amazed at how the creators managed to place them in a completely different world.
+All users putting on a VR headset cannot help but be amazed at how the creators managed to place them in a completely different world.

 With training, the virtual reality effect multiplies.
 When the trainee literally “lives” through a scenario, all instructions, hints, tips, and other useful information sink much deeper.
 Even the best textbook or video cannot compete with virtual reality in terms of productivity.